 Why Does Russia Want to Invade Ukraine?
-What Role do the US, NATO, and the EU play?
+What Role do the US, NATO, China, India, and the EU play?

 Ukraine, which was a part of the Soviet Union until the Soviet Union dissolved in 1991, is currently the second-largest independent country by area in Europe, leaving Russia aside.
 Kyiv is the capital city of Ukraine.
 It is an agricultural country whose 42 out of 60 million hectares of land is classified as agricultural land.

 For ages, Ukraine has been known as "the breadbasket of Europe."
 Due to the availability of a type of black soil called chernozems in most Ukrainian areas whose richness makes it perfect for the cultivation of grains like wheat and barley, it will only be fair to say Ukraine can feed the world.